toxicmassk/lab-movies-celebrities/README.md

   - `views/movies/movie-details.hbs`
   - `views/movies/edit-movie.hbs`

-Obviously, naming is the matter of preference so we used very descriptive names for routes and views.
+Obviously, naming is a matter of preference so we used very descriptive names for route handlers and views.

 <br>